Azad (Maoist): Encounter

 On 1 July 2010, Rajkumar was killed by the Andhra Pradesh Police in Jogapur forest area near Sarkapalli in Adilabad district of the state, near the border with Maharashtra.
 He was killed along with few others including journalist Hemchandra Pandey.
 Police also recovered an AK-47, a 9 mm pistol and rucksacks with food.
 As per the police the encounter started at around 10 pm on 30 June 2010 and continued till 3.30 am, the next day and that 20 Maoists were involved in the exchange of fire.
 Maoist sympathiser Vara Vara Rao filed a petition in the Andhra Pradesh High Court.
 However the High Court rejected the petition.
 Pandey's wife and Swami Agnivesh had filed a petition in the court, seeking an independent probe into the encounter killing.
 The Supreme Court of India had ordered for a Central Bureau of Investigation probe in April 2011 and CBI in March 2012, submitted the probe report before the Supreme Court terming the encounter as genuine and giving a clean chit to Andhra Pradesh police.
 Finally on 16 March 2012, after going through the report, Supreme Court concluded that the encounter was not a fake encounter.

-Court observed "They (the CBI) have done a painstaking and thorough investigation," the bench said.
-"We have carefully gone through the sequence of events."
-It said that prima facie it does not appear to be a fake encounter. '"I went through the report very carefully," Justice Alam said.
-The bench agreed to the plea of advocate Prashant Bhushan that he be allowed to go through the final report of the CBI which held the incident as a genuine encounter.
+Court observed "'They (the CBI) have done a painstaking and thorough investigation,' the bench said.
+'We have carefully gone through the sequence of events.'
+It said that prima facie it does not appear to be a fake encounter.
+'I went through the report very carefully,' Justice Alam said.
+The bench agreed to the plea of advocate Prashant Bhushan that he be allowed to go through the final report of the CBI which held the incident as a genuine encounter."
 Court rejected the plea for fresh investigation.
+The Communist Party of Ecuador – Red Sun released a statement for the death of Azad, said that were an "example for the class struggle in the world".